MostafaAnter/Weather_application/README.md

 - Built-in cancellation support: Cancellation is propagated automatically through the running coroutine hierarchy.
 - Jetpack integration: Many Jetpack libraries include extensions that provide full coroutines support.
 Some libraries also provide their own coroutine scope that you can use for structured concurrency.

-### Local database using Room ###
+### PermissionsDispatcher ###
-- Compile-time verification of SQL queries.
-- Convenience annotations that minimize repetitive and error-prone boilerplate code.
-- Streamlined database migration paths.
+PermissionsDispatcher provides a simple annotation-based API to handle runtime permissions.
+- Fully Kotlin/Java support
+- Special permissions support
+- 100% reflection-free

 ### License